L Pull-up

-The L Pull-Up is an advanced variation of the pull-up that not only targets the upper body muscles but also challenges core strength and stability.
-In this exercise, the legs are lifted to form an "L" shape, creating a lever arm that increases the demand on the core muscles.
-By incorporating the L-sit position—a fundamental gymnastics hold—the L Pull-Up provides a unique combination of upper body and core strengthening benefits.
-This exercise not only builds back, arm, and shoulder strength but also enhances core stability and control, making it an excellent choice for advanced athletes looking to take their pull-up game to the next level.
+The L Pull-up is an advanced bodyweight pulling exercise working the shoulder extensors and elbow flexors, primarily the latissimus dorsi and the brachioradialis, as well as the hip flexors.
+In this exercise, the legs are lifted to form an 'L' shape, creating a lever arm that increases the demand on the core muscles.
+By incorporating the L-sit position—a fundamental gymnastics hold—the L pull-up provides a unique combination of upper body and core strengthening benefits.

 Key Benefits: